Krakow - guide

 The historic center of the city, including the Wawel Royal Castle, the Main Square (Rynek Główny) and the Kazimierz Jewish Quarter, is a UNESCO World Heritage Site.

-Krakow is an important economic center, known for its developed tourism industry, IT sector and educational institutions.
+Krakow is a major economic center, known for its developed tourism industry, IT sector and educational institutions.

-The city attracts a lot of international investment and is home to many multinational companies.
+The city attracts a lot of international investment and is home to many multinational companies, such as IBM, Motorola Solutions and Dropbox.

 Krakow is one of the most visited tourist destinations in Poland.
-It attracts millions of visitors annually thanks to its historical monuments, cultural events and rich gastronomy.
+It attracts millions of visitors every year thanks to its historical monuments, cultural events and rich gastronomy.

-The proximity of the Wieliczka Salt Mines and the Auschwitz-Birkenau Memorial makes Krakow a convenient starting point for visiting these important sites.
+The proximity of the Wieliczka Salt Mine and the Auschwitz-Birkenau Memorial makes Krakow a starting point for visiting these important places.

 Krakow hosts many cultural festivals and events, including the Etiuda&Anima International Film Festival, the Jazz Festival and the Jewish Culture Festival, which takes place at the turn of June and July.